MVGopi/Email_Sending_Django/README.md

 EMAIL_HOST_PASSWORD = '********'
 ```
 ____
-### Create forms.py file in app folder for generating a form with subject, email, message, file fields by using below lines of code
+### Create forms.py file in app folder for generating a form with email, subject, body, file fields by using below lines of code
 ```python
 from django import forms
 class EmailForm(forms.Form):